SEPS KNOWLEDGE EXCHANGES

 With its SEPS Knowledge Exchange scheme, WISIONS facilitates the mobilisation of knowledge and expertise among energy practitioners and other stakeholders in the field of sustainable energy technologies in the "Global South", with a focus on decentralised energy solutions.
 You can find examples of SEPS Knowledge Exchange activities in our SEPS project List (see “Exchange” in the title).

-The first SEPS call of 2017 is open and is aimed at both the focus regions of WISIONS – Latin America and the Caribbean and South/South East Asia.
-The countries considered for this call are those within the Caribbean, South and Central America, South Asia and South East Asia according to the UN definition.
+The last SEPS call (2018) was aimed at both the focus regions of WISIONS – Latin America and the Caribbean and South/South East Asia.
+The countries considered for this call were those within the Caribbean, South and Central America, South Asia and South East Asia according to the UN definition.